Biden swiftly begins sweeping away Trump's immigration barriers

 On Tuesday, Republican Senator Marco Rubio called the bill a “non-starter” that included “a blanket amnesty for people who are here unlawfully.”

-Reporting by Mimi Dwyer in Los Angeles, Mica Rosenberg in New York, Ted Hesson in Washington and Kristina Cooke in Los Angeles; Additional reporting by Dan Trotta; Editing by Ross Colvin, Aurora Ellis and Leslie Adler
+Reporting by Mimi Dwyer in Los Angeles, Mica Rosenberg in New York, Ted Hesson in Washington and Kristina Cooke in Los Angeles; Additional reporting by Dan Trotta; Editing by Ross Colvin, Aurora Ellis, Leslie Adler and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.